woodpecker-ci/woodpecker/docs/blog/2024-05-27-release-v2.5.0/index.md

 hide_table_of_contents: false
 ---

-Here is the next minor release 2.5.0 of Woodpecker :woodpecker: :sun:.
+Here is the next minor release 2.5.0 of Woodpecker 🪶 ☀️.

 <!--truncate-->